elanetto/FED1-PE1-elanetto/README.md

 # Getting Started    🌟
 Make sure you have the following installed:

-- A web browser (Chrome, Firefox, etc.)
+- A web browser (Example: Chrome)
-- A code editor (VSCode, Sublime Text, etc.)
+- A code editor (Example: Visual Studio Code)

 ## Installation    🛠️
 1. Clone the repository: